 I’ve tried to propagate without using rooting hormone and it did not work for me.
 To use rooting hormone, dip your stem in the root cutting powder, then follow the rest of the steps.
-Try this inexpensive rooting hormone to get started.
+We recommend using our Houseplant Propagation Promoter to get started.

 8. Hurry Up and Wait

 Once you’ve taken your cuttings and put them in their new homes, it’s time to wait for the propagation to happen.
 Keep an eye on your cuttings every few days to check the water.
 If the water looks cloudy or moldy, replace immediately.
 Rotate each cutting to give it adequate light.
 Make sure your cuttings have ample airflow to keep mold and bacteria from thriving.
 Finally, cross your fingers and think positive thoughts!

 For more information on how to propagate a fiddle leaf fig plant, read the six-step quick start guide here.
 Be sure to take “before” photos and share your results in our Facebook group, the Fiddle Leaf Fig Plant Resource Group.

 Grab the Essentials for Your Fiddle Leaf Fig:

 - Houseplant Leaf Armor to protect against insects, bacteria, and fungus (As an added bonus, it also cleans and adds shine to your plant’s leaves!)